 Getting Started with ARIA

 - A quick introduction to making dynamic content accessible with ARIA.
 See also the classic ARIA intro by Gez Lemon, from 2008.

 - Answers common questions about WAI-ARIA and why it's needed to make web applications accessible.

 - See both real and simplified examples from around the web, including "before" and "after" ARIA videos.

-- Using ARIA in HTML
+- Using ARIA

 - A practical guide for developers.
 It suggests what ARIA attributes to use on HTML elements.
 Suggestions are based on implementation realities.